 Students are responsible for their own work on unit tests and final exams.
-Students are not allowed to use notes, quizzes, or textbooks on unit tests and final exams, unless indicated in an IEP.
+Students are not allowed to use notes, quizzes, or textbooks on unit tests and final exams, unless indicated in an IEP or by individual content teacher.
 Students are not allowed to share work with other students on unit tests or final exams.
 Unless otherwise noted, tests and quizzes are not "open-book" assignments.
 If a student does not complete his own work or shares his work with others on unit tests and/or final exams, he/she will not receive credit for the work.
 He/she will also face the risk of suspension or expulsion.

 Students must cite sources in all assignments, tests and exams.
 Students will not receive credit for work that does not appropriately cite sources.
-If a student uses information from a source, but does not cite the source, the student will receive a zero for that assignment and may be suspended or expelled.
+If a student uses information from a source, but does not cite the source, the student will receive a zero for that assignment and may be subject to additional discipline as outlined in the Code of Conduct below.